Stop the Summer Slide with INFOhio

 Food insecurity and hunger have a negative impact on cognitive development, academic achievement, and a child’s ability to learn.
 For more information on the relationship between food insecurity and learning, try a search for hunger AND children AND learning in ISearch.
 For children who have been relying on the school for breakfast and lunch, the summer months can be filled with anxiety.

 As part of Ohio's Summer Food Program, many public libraries, schools, or community centers offer free meals to children throughout the summer months.
 Find the Summer Food Program nearest you using this map from the Ohio Department of Education: https://oh.cnpcares.com/summer/SfspFoodServByCnty.asp.
-Send the location and contact information of the nearest Summer Food Program location home in your letter to parents.
+Send the location and contact information of the nearest Summer Food Program location home in a letter to parents.

 Pass it on